Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX Titan should in theory be a lot superior to the GeForce GTX 750 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX Titan should in theory be a lot better than the GeForce GTX 750 in general. (explain)

-Texel RateThe GeForce GTX Titan should be a lot (more or less 474%) faster with regards to texture filtering than the GeForce GTX 750. (explain)
+Texel RateThe GeForce GTX Titan is a lot (approximately 474%) more effective at anisotropic filtering than the GeForce GTX 750. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison